People

 Jiao, Zhicheng

-Co-director Dr. Zhicheng Jiao is the Principal Investigator and co-director.
+Director Dr. Zhicheng Jiao is the Principal Investigator and co-director.
 Having got his Ph.D. degree and bachelor’s degree from Xidian University in 2018 and 2013, he worked as a postdoc at the University of North Carolina at Chapel Hill and University of Pennsylvania before joining Brown as an assistant professor.
-His research interests are AI methods for medical image analysis and computer vision, and his study has been widely published in top AI conferences and prestigious journals. zhicheng_jiao@brown.edu
+His research interests are AI methods for medical image analysis and computer vision, and his study has been widely published in top AI conferences and prestigious journals and funded by NIH, NSF, Bank of America Private Bank, and Brown University. zhicheng_jiao@brown.edu

 Medical Students